 [table id=74 /]

 As you can see the FlowPro APM is designed to provide Layer 7 visibility and application performance metrics such as latency, packet loss and jitter statements for VoIP traffic.
-The Defender series, on the other hand, is designed to perform deep packet inspection to pull DNS-specific elements that are then used to monitor for security events like command and control communications, data exfiltration, and FQDN (Fully Qualified Domain Name) reporting.
+The Defender series, on the other hand, is designed to perform deep packet inspection to pull DNS-specific elements that are then used to monitor for security events like command-and-control communications, data exfiltration, and FQDN (Fully Qualified Domain Name) reporting.

 If you’d like to gain deeper insight into your application performance statistics or enhance your existing security infrastructure, don’t hesitate to try a fully supported Scrutinizer evaluation or FlowPro evaluation.